SOLVING COMPLEX TRIGONOMETRIC EQUATIONS

 The reference angle for angle equals 45o.

-Next we will use All Students Take Calculus to find the quadrants in which the solutions for x lie.
-It is best to draw a picture.
+We will use All Students Take Calculus to find the quadrants in which the cosine ratio is positive.
+It is best to draw a picture!

 Finally, we are going to use the reference angle from Step 3.
 We need to find angles located in QI and QIV that have a reference angle of 45o